Interview by Meritxell Rosell

-Home is another of REWIND’s most acclaimed projects which they will be presenting at Sonar Festival 2017.
-For this project, the REWIND team collaborated with the BBC Science, BBC Learning, and BBC Digital Storytelling to create a15-minute immersive virtual reality experience taking the viewer into a spacewalk, something only 215 people in the entire world have ever been able to do.
-The experience makes viewers feel what it’s like to be an astronaut floating 250 miles above earth with stunning and vast views of the spaceship, the space station, and the universe.
+Home is another of REWIND’s most acclaimed projects, which they will be presenting at Sonar Festival 2017.
+For this project, the REWIND team collaborated with BBC Science, BBC Learning, and BBC Digital Storytelling to create a 15-minute immersive virtual reality experience taking the viewer into a spacewalk, something only 215 people in the entire world have ever been able to do.
+The experience makes viewers feel what it’s like to be an astronaut floating 250 miles above Earth with stunning and vast views of the spaceship, the space station, and the universe.

 Virtual reality and immersive digital installations pose a framework for alternative space-time existence.
 When and how did the fascination with them come about?